Arcadia-Science/ProteinCartography/README.md

 A variety of metadata features for each protein are usually pulled from UniProt for visualization purposes.
 An [example `features_file.tsv`](examples/features_file.tsv) is provided as part of the repo.

-If you are providing a set of custom proteins (such as those not fetched from UniProt) when using the **From-Query** mode, you may want to include a `features_override.tsv` file that contains these features for your proteins of interest.
+If you are providing a set of custom proteins (such as those not fetched from UniProt) when using the **Search** mode, you may want to include a `features_override.tsv` file that contains these features for your proteins of interest.
 This will allow you to visualize your protein correctly in the interactive HTML map.
 You can specify the path to this file using the `override_file` parameter in [`config.yml`](config.yml).

-When using **From-Folder** mode, you should provide protein metadata in a `uniprot_features.tsv` file.
+When using **Cluster** mode, you should provide protein metadata in a `uniprot_features.tsv` file.
 You can specify the path to this file using the `features_file` parameter in [`config_ff.yml`](config_ff.yml).

-Note that the `override_file` parameter also exists in the **From-Folder** mode.
+Note that the `override_file` parameter also exists in the **Cluster** mode.
 The difference between `features_file` and `override_file` is that the former is used as the base metadata file (replacing the `uniprot_features.tsv` file normally retrieved from UniProt, whereas the latter is loaded after the base metadata file, *replacing* any information pulled from the `features_file`.
-In the **From-Query** mode, you can therefore use the `override_file` parameter to correct errors in metadata provided by UniProt or replace values for specific columns in the `uniprot_features.tsv` file that is retrieved by the pipeline.
+In the **Search** mode, you can therefore use the `override_file` parameter to correct errors in metadata provided by UniProt or replace values for specific columns in the `uniprot_features.tsv` file that is retrieved by the pipeline.

-For either custom proteins provided through `override_file` in either mode, or base metadata provided by `features_file` in **From-Folder** mode, you should strive to include the default columns in the table below.
+For either custom proteins provided through `override_file` in either mode, or base metadata provided by `features_file` in **Cluster** mode, you should strive to include the default columns in the table below.
 Features used for color schemes in the default plotting rules are marked with *(Plotting)* below.
 Features used only for hover-over description are marked with *(Hovertext)*.

 | feature | example | description | source |
 |--------:|:-------:|:------------|:-------|